Our resources have seen it all — and then we fixed it. We can help.

 If you’re already live….

-Maybe your Dynamics AX project is officially “live”, but your team is overwhelmed or the system is just not working the way it should.
+Maybe your Microsoft Dynamics project is officially “live”, but your team is overwhelmed or the system is just not working the way it should.
 Do any of the following statements ring true?

 - You only have one person on the team who knows how to support the system

 - You have so many third-party add-ons you think no one could possibly navigate them

 - You have no idea why the system is configured the way it is or why it was customized

 - You don’t think you’re following best practices (functional, technical or development)